Restricting Entries to All-Pay Contests: Introduction

+We find that all effects of the elimination mechanism---including the reduced number of admitted players and the resulting posterior beliefs---are captured by an \emph{inflated ability}.
+This inflated ability is equal to the true ability divided by a term that depends on the numbers of admitted and registered players, as well as the prior distribution of ability.
+We show that the inflated ability always exceeds the true ability, which justifies the terminology.
+We further show that the inflated ability decreases as the number of admitted players increases.
+In other words, when fewer players are admitted, each admitted player perceives her ability to be relatively higher.
+However, the inflated ability need not be increasing in the true ability, and a symmetric, strictly increasing equilibrium exists if and only if the inflated ability is increasing in the true ability.
+Under this condition, we explicitly characterize the unique equilibrium strategy.

-Finally, we extend our model to a two-stage setting: all players can attend the first stage of the contest, and the players with the top first-stage efforts proceed to the second and final stage to compete for prizes.
-We establish an intriguing negative result in this setting: there does \textit{not} exist a symmetric and monotone Perfect Bayesian equilibrium (PBE) even though players are ex-ante the same.
-This counter-intuitive result mainly comes from the fact that players' second-stage beliefs are coupled with their first-stage effort.
+For ranking-based prize structures with at most two positive prizes, we show that the equilibrium efforts of \textit{all} admitted players decrease as the number of admitted players increases.
+Consequently, admitting only two players maximizes the highest equilibrium effort.
+Finally, we extend our model to a two-stage setting in which all players participate in the first stage, and only those with the top first-stage efforts advance to the second stage.
+In this environment, we show that no symmetric and strictly increasing perfect Bayesian equilibrium (PBE) exists, even though players are ex-ante identical.
+This arises because players’ second-stage beliefs depend on their first-stage efforts.